In this second part to our series of blogs in Sydney, we finish off our Top 10 Things to do when you are in Sydney.

 Bondi has a grassy hill that slopes onto it and a series of casual lunch options coupled with a few higher-end restaurants that make getting food a relatively easy (albeit pricey) proposition.

-If you are travelling there with your own vehicle, parking can be an absolute nightmare.
+If you are travelling there with your own vehicle or before you head off in your motorhome hire from Sydney, parking can be an absolute nightmare.
 Due to the popularity and crowded nature of the beach, you will most likely have to park so far away you may as well have gotten public transport there or you’ll be expected to pay the exorbitant hourly parking fees for the privilege of being closer to the action, so keep this in mind.

 If walking is your thing, then we suggest that while you are there, taking the 6km clifftop Bondi to Coogee Coastal Walk which we recommend doing if you have a relatively good fitness level.
 Take the bus to Bondi and have a mooch around there first and then take the coastal walk.
 It can get hot so be sure to take water and sunscreen with you although there are water fountains along the way.
 This is a medium grade urban walk with some steep gradient paths and several staircases along the track.
 However, there are plenty of rest stops with great views and seating along the way – you won’t be disappointed.